-Of the children and young people with Children's Hearings in the year, 42.4% had a single Hearing, with 10.7% having five or more Hearings.
+Of the children and young people with Children's Hearings in the year, 41.6% had a single Hearing, with 10.8% having five or more Hearings.

-Of the 34,896 Children's Hearings in 2015/16, 11.3% (3,960) related to new grounds.
-22,502 (64.5%) Hearings were linked to review Hearings for Compulsory Supervision Orders.
-Initial review Hearings made up 71.3% (16,034) of this number with the remainder (28.7%) deferred review Hearings.
+Of the 8,859 Children's Hearings to consider statements of grounds, 44.1% (3,911) related to new grounds while 55.9% (4,948) related to grounds that were not disposed at the initial Hearing stage.
+The majority of these were due to applications to the Sheriff to establish the grounds for referral.
+Of the 21,696 Hearings linked to review Hearings for Compulsory Supervision Orders, initial review Hearings made up 71.0% (15,411) of this number with the remainder (6,285) deferred review Hearings.
 A Compulsory Supervision Order must be reviewed at least once annually.

-4,977 Children's Hearings (14.3%) related to grounds that were not disposed at the initial Hearing stage, the majority of these were due to applications to the Sheriff to establish the grounds for referral.
-Of the remaining Hearing types, interim orders were the most common (8,014) followed by advice Hearings (1,009) and Child Protection Order Hearings (613).
+Of the remaining Hearing types, interim orders were the most common (7,822) followed by advice Hearings (1,036) and Child Protection Order Hearings (696).